Studies on Electrical Properties of Resistive Plate Chamber (RPC): Evaluation of Electrical Characteristics of RPC

 \subsection{Potential Distribution}

 As mentioned earlier, a high potential difference is generated between the resistive electrodes using the conductive coat applied on the electrode surface for supply of voltages.
 In practice, the surface resistivity of the glass electrode coated with graphite depends on the thickness of the coat, which may often vary depending upon the procedure.
 The surface resistivity of the glass electrode coated with graphite by spray-painting method has been measured in the following way.
-The surface resistance of a square region of area $5~cm \times 5~cm$ of the coated electrode has been determined by measuring the current flowing through a zig probe using picoammeter (\textit{model: KEITHLEY 6487}) when a constant potential has been applied across it.
-The surface resistivity has been estimated from the ratio of the voltage to the current.
+The surface resistance of a square region of area $5~cm \times 5~cm$ of the coated electrode has been determined by measuring the current flowing through a surface resistivity measurement probe using picoammeter (\textit{model: KEITHLEY 6487}) when a constant potential has been applied across it.
 A map of surface resistivity ($R_s$-map) of the entire electrode thus has been produced from the measured data of 36 square cells.
+Due to the dimension mismatch between the coated area (280 mm $\times$ 280 mm) and the square shaped probe (50 mm $\times$ 50 mm), while measuring the surface resistivity, there is an overlap between the last two rows of cells.
+While carrying out the measurement, it was kept in mind that the probe is only on the graphite coating.
 The same for each of the top and bottom glass electrodes respectively has been displayed in figures \ref{fig:Res_map_a} and \ref{fig:Res_map_b}.
-The plots show that the surface resistivity values are distributed over a range of $180 - 320~ k\SI{}{\ohm\per Sq}$ on both the electrodes.
+The plots show that the surface resistivity values are distributed over a range of $180 - 320~ k\SI{}{\ohm\per \sq}$ on both the electrodes.